coder-academy-students/major-project-3-alex-karolis/README.md

 Cost $0

-####Five Compile project management plan documents as necessary to communicate the intended management strategy for the project and obtain sign-off
+####FIVE: Compile project management plan documents as necessary to communicate the intended management strategy for the project and obtain sign-off

 See client interaction emails

-####Six Identify and select team members, and allocate roles and responsibilities, based on project solution requirements
+####SIX: Identify and select team members, and allocate roles and responsibilities, based on project solution requirements

 Lead developer: me
 Second developer: me
 UI/UX developer: me
 Gopher: me

-####Seven Determine training and support needs of team members
+####SEVEN: Determine training and support needs of team members

 In order to prepare for this project I completed the following courses on Udemy: